Clef:

 Privacy Policy

-Clef is a free browser sight-reading trainer, with an iOS app in development.
-This page explains, in plain language, exactly what we collect when you use either one, why, and how to get it deleted.
+Clef for iOS is live on the App Store, and the free browser sight-reading trainer runs at clefdrills.com.
+This page explains, in plain language, exactly what each one collects, why, and how to get it deleted.

 What the web trainer collects: nothing that leaves your browser